Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/goldenpath_foundation_module.md

 :::note
 Make note of this path.
 You will need it  later in the [tutorial](#creating-a-command-line-helper), when you are testing building the project from the command line.
 For this guide we used a Mac and our path was `~/dev/mlapi-golden-path/`.
 On a Windows machine your path may be slightly different.

+You will also need it when you create a clone of the Project for future modules.
 :::

 <iframe src="https://www.youtube.com/embed/AOZE-b9Q8R8?playlist=AOZE-b9Q8R8&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"